 ||

 Yes!
-It is possible to share articles found in Archer Library databases in Blackboard Learn courses.
-To do so, you need a permalink, or persistent link to the item accompanied by AU's proxy URL.
+It is possible to share articles found in Archer Library databases in Blackboard.
+To do so, you need a permalink, or persistent link to the item accompanied by the proxy URL.
 It is simpler than it sounds.
 In most cases, the database will do the work for you.
 Below are three examples for locating permalinks.
 Note that you can click on the image to enlarge for viewing.

 Search Results: EBSCOInterested in sharing search results with your students?
 EBSCO databases provide easy access to a permalink that will direct users to a search.
 They will be able to see terms selected and further limit and manage the search.
 How?
 Select share, located next to page options, and copy the permalink - as is - to your course.
 Click here to see the example search. |